Headlines June 2017

 Queen's Birthday Honours for Ken Harvey

-Congratulations to A/Prof Ken Harvey, who was honoured in today’s Queen’s Birthday Honours list.
+Congratulations to A/Prof Ken Harvey, who was honoured in the 2017 Queen's Birthday Honours list.
 Ken has been made a member of the Order of Australia for his significant service to community health and the pharmaceutical industry through roles in developing guidelines for the ethical use of antibiotics.

 A/Prof Elliott receives award for 'citizen science' work